 It used to be bad products only made the news if they blew up or caused serious head trauma.
 Today, it's just one more piece of bad news fueling the 24/7 media cycle, and it's something any good electronics firm would be wise to avoid.

-4 - Post-Sale Support Issuespc board inventory
+4 - Post-Sale Support Issues

 If you aren't keeping good tabs on your inventory and supply chain, it could cause big cost-overruns on post-sale support.
 Every component shipped to a customer and every unit brought in for repair ultimately costs you more money.
 If the components shipped out are also faulty, then that just piles unnecessary costs on top of unnecessary costs.